Have I been Misclassified as an Independent Contractor?

 Am I Misclassified as an Independent Contractor?
 Am I Really an Employee?

 Companies often misclassify workers as “independent contractors,” when the workers are actually employees.
-This misclassification benefits the company and deprives the worker of valuable rights.
+This misclassification benefits the company and deprives workers of valuable rights.
+If you believe you have been misclassified as an independent contractor, it’s important to contact an experienced Employment Attorney.

+An independent contractor is a person or company that provides goods or services under a contract or agreement.
+The key difference between an independent contractor and an employee is the “degree of control” that the company exercises over the worker.
 In general, an independent contractor has more control over their work and is responsible for managing their own work schedule, workspace, and tools.
 They are typically paid a fixed fee for their work and are responsible for their own taxes and insurance.
-Their hours are usually not set by the company, they usually do not work on company premises, they use their own tools and equipment, and they often have multiple other clients.
+Their hours are usually not set by the company, they usually do not work on company premises, they use their own tools and equipment, and they often have multiple clients.

 On the other hand, an employee is hired by a company to perform specific tasks and is typically subject to much greater control and direction from the employer.
-Employees are often directed when to report to work, where to report to work, use company tools and equipment, and receive benefits such as health insurance, retirement plans, and paid time off.
+Employees are often directed when and where to report to work, use company-owned tools and equipment, and receive benefits such as health insurance, retirement plans, and paid time off.
 The employer is responsible for withholding and paying taxes for employees.
+Thus, the classification of a worker as an independent contractor or employee is determined by the degree of control exercised by the employer, the level of

 GET A CONSULTATION